VUKOZ-OEL/3d-forest/README.md

 The build process generates the main GUI application and command line utilities.
 See [INSTALL](INSTALL) for more information.

+## Third-Party Libraries
+3D Forest source code includes several third-party libraries which are stored under 3rdparty directory.
+This approach allows to use compatible versions of third-party libraries **without downloading and installation** of each library.

+- ctk widgets: ctkRangeSlider (Jul 27, 2018), A slider that has 2 input values.
+- delaunator-cpp (Oct 6, 2018), Delaunay triangulation of 2D points.
+- eigen (3.4.0), Template library for linear algebra.
+- libigl (2.4.0), A simple geometry processing library.
+- qt-ribbon-widget (Sep 26, 2018), A Ribbon widget for Qt.

 ## Known Issues
 This software is currently in development.